Stephen Snyder-Hill: Perkins Coie investigation and preservation of OSU documents

+Public records complaint

-It wasn't until July 2018, Steve saw on TV that a sexual assault scandal was unfolding at Ohio State University.
+In July 2018, Snyder-Hill saw on TV that a sexual assault scandal was unfolding at Ohio State University.
 When he saw the doctor's face, he instantly recognized him from the 1990s.
 He requested his original complaint back from the 1990s and realized this was the same doctor.
-The Ohio State University delayed complying with Snyder-Hill's request to release records for 155 days.
+Ohio State University delayed complying with Snyder-Hill's request to release records for 155 days.
 The original complaint as well as the letter from OSU was released by WOSU in 2018.
 He filed a lawsuit against OSU with other plaintiffs in 2018.
-Snyder-Hill also filed a lawsuit in the Court of Claims against The Ohio State University for breaking public records law.
+Snyder-Hill also filed a lawsuit in the Court of Claims against Ohio State University for breaking public records law.
 The university responded to the lawsuit that it delayed the release of the records because they didn't want to traumatize Snyder-Hill with the public information.
 Snyder-Hill, not having a legal background, prose crafted a legal argument contradicting every one of the Universities points.
 The issues that the complaint addressed were questioning why the university argued that they didn't want to 'piecemeal release information' to the public, but they did put out Strauss's personnel file that had nothing that showed he did anything.
 That point contradicted what they were claiming.
 He also questioned their intentions releasing that clean file, whether it was to make people doubt survivors, and get this sexual assault accusation buried.

 He also questioned the universities use of 'trauma informed care' as their justification for why they refused to release information.

 He also mentioned that the head of their human resources sent a text to his husband mistakenly, and in that text asked if 'we had found the letter of complaint, she was curious.

-This was a time when the university had not yet released the info on the complaint, and the head of human resources misspelled Steve's name exactly as it appeared on the complaint, making him believe that she had it right in front of her, deciding whether to release it to him.
+This was a time when the university had not yet released the info on the complaint, and the head of human resources misspelled Snyder-Hill's name exactly as it appeared on the complaint, making him believe that she had it right in front of her, deciding whether to release it to him.
 These points were all brought up to the court.
-The Court of Claims ruled in Snyder-Hill's favor that the university did break public records law and included some harsh words to the university on their response and lack of due diligence in complying with public records law.
+The Court of Claims ruled in Snyder-Hill's favor that the university broke public records law and included some harsh words to the university on their response and lack of due diligence in complying with public records law.
 Snyder-Hill also complained to the Court that OSU's attorney tried to confuse the process by telling him that he wasn't allowed to respond to the Court.
 OSU responded to this by saying that the email that was sent was a 'mistake'.
-Snyder-Hill promptly responded that this explanation didn't make any sense, and that he was "tired of being lied to" by this university.
+Snyder-Hill promptly responded that this explanation didn't make any sense, and that he was "tired of being lied to" by the university.